flutter/website/src/docs/get-started/flutter-for/react-native-devs.md

 ### Entry point

-JavaScript doesn't have a pre-defined entry function—you define the entry point.
+JavaScript doesn't have a pre-defined entry function&mdash;you define the entry point.

 ```js
 // JavaScript